Lanark Child & Youth Advocacy Centre

 -Brings multi-sectoral partners together in one place to give children, youth and their families a safe, comforting and family-friendly space in which to start their healing journey.

 -Provides advocacy, intervention and access to support services.

 -Believes in providing a client-centred, trauma-informed system of support in which victims only have to tell their story once.

 -Is dedicated to efforts to prevent child abuse and violence through education, awareness and change.

-What can I expect at the Lanark Child and Youth Advocacy Centre (LCYAC)?
+What can a client expect at the Lanark and Youth Advocacy Centre?

 A Community Response

-Working together with Open Doors for Lanark Children and Youth to develop the Lanark Child and Youth Advocacy Centre have been key community partners.
+Working together with Open Doors for Lanark Children and Youth to develop the LCYAC are key community partners.
 They are: Lanark County OPP, Smiths Falls Police Service, Family and Children Services of Lanark, Leeds, and Grenville, Lanark County Crown Attorney, Victim Services Lanark County, Victim/Witness Assistance Program of Lanark County, Perth and Smiths Falls District Hospital, Lanark County Interval House, Lanark County Situation Table Coordinator, Upper Canada District School Board, Catholic School Board of Eastern Ontario.